KushagraKatiyar06/SteamSearch/README.md

 # -p 8080:18080 maps the container's internal port (18080) to your host's port (8080).
 docker run -p 8080:18080 steamsearch
 ```

+Credits to Kushagra Katiyar, Bayaan Mahmoodi, and Agnivesh Kaundinya